 2 skinless, boneless chicken breasts, cooked and shredded

 1/4 cup diced carrots

 1/4 cup drained and rinsed black beans (canned)

 Bring chicken broth to a boil in a large pot.
 Add carrots, onion & celery.

 Cook until carrots are tender.
-Add corn and black beans and simmer until they are heated.
+Add shredded cooked chicken, corn and black beans and simmer until they are heated.